dfs-activedisclosure/croc-hunter/README.md

 For those that have dreamt to hunt crocs

 # Usage
-Basic go web server to demonstrate example CI/CD pipeline using Kubernetes
+Basic go webserver to demonstrate example CI/CD pipeline using Kubernetes

 # Deploy using Jenkins Chart and Helm